 The problem first arose in the 90s following the construction of a huge harbour just 40km south of Recife in Boca del Suape.
 To facilitate the construction process, two freshwater estuaries were interrupted where a population of bull sharks were known to spawn.

-It’s thought north-bound currents and fewer available fish displaced these sharks towards Recife, while a combination of over-fishing, increased maritime traffic and river waste (in particular slaughter houses discharging blood into the Jaboatão River) attracted further shark populations closer to the coast in search of food.
+It’s thought north-bound currents and fewer available fish displaced the sharks towards Recife, while a combination of over-fishing, increased maritime traffic and river waste (in particular slaughter houses discharging blood into the Jaboatão River) also attracted a further population of sharks closer to the coast in search of food.

-As with another of the shark zones featured herein, Reunion Island, the outbreak led to a ban on surfing, the authorities concerned at the negative knock-on effect attacks were having on local tourism.
+As with our next shark zone, Reunion Island, the outbreak lead to a ban on surfing, authorities concerned at the negative knock-on effect attacks were having on local tourism.

 In more recent years, authorities have taken to capturing and relocating the bull shark population further afield which is reported to have slowed the number of attacks but that’s not to say the waters are safe.